 The Blockchain is a digital ledger for storing data and the most famous implementation of this technology is the cryptocurrency called Bitcoin.
 This post will focus on two basic terms used in Blockchain technology, namely transactions and blocks.

 Before we talk about the terms, let’s take a detour and talk about carriage trains.
 At this point you might be wondering, what has carriage train got to do with Blockchain.
 Well it has got nothing to do with Blockchain but it is a metaphor for explaining what transactions and blocks are to Blockchain technology.

-At its core the passenger train has two components, namely locomotive (engine) and carriage/coach.
+At its core, the passenger train has two components, namely locomotive (engine) and carriage/coach.
 All the components are connected via a coupler and there are different types of couples such as Buffer & chain, Link & pin and Bell-and-hook coupler.
-In part II, I will explain how coupler fits into the picture and what concept in Blockchain is similar to coupler.
+In part II, I will explain how coupler fits into the picture and what concept in Blockchain is similar to the coupler.

 The carriage is normally of fixed size and has a limit of how many passengers it can accommodate.
-To get on the carriage, the passengers have to buy a ticket and ticket will generally have information regarding what time the train departs, platform number and carriage number.
+To get on the carriage, the passengers have to buy a ticket and the ticket will generally have information regarding what time the train departs, platform number and carriage number.
 If there are any seats available then they will get a confirmation and they can board the train else they have to go on a waiting list/wait for next train.